This article will discuss the different streams of the Visa Subclass 482 (the Temporary Skill Shortage (TSS) Visa) and their requirements.

+As of April 2017, Visa Subclass 482 – Temporary Skill Shortage Visa (otherwise known as the TSS visa) has replaced Visa Subclass 457 – Temporary Work (Skilled) visa.
 The TSS Visa (or Visa Subclass 482) is a temporary visa that allows an employer to sponsor an employee to fill a position in Australia.
 The occupation must be one that cannot suitably be filled by someone in Australia and must be outlined in the relevant sections of the Combined Skilled Occupation List.

 Employers must first apply and be approved by the Department of Home Affairs (formerly the Department of Immigration) as a ‘Standard Business Sponsor’ before sponsoring any employees for a TSS visa.